-Welcome to another episode of the Dr. Friday Radio Show!
-In this special Christmas episode, we have tax expert Dr. Friday answer caller’s tax and electrical questions, and talk over the following topics:
+Welcome to the Dr. Friday Radio Show!
+In this episode, tax expert Dr. Friday discusses the latest tax updates, answers callers’ questions, and covers the following topics:

 and much more!